wombleton/gitlaw-nz/acts/F/Flags, Emblems, and Names Protection Act 1981.md

     Section 16(2): amended, on 22 October 2003, by [section 8][74] of the Flags, Emblems, and Names Protection Amendment Act 2003 (2003 No 73).

-##### 17 Use of the word ""Anzac""
+##### 17 Use of the word Anzac

-*   (1) The Governor-General may from time to time, by Order in Council, prohibit, regulate, or control the use in connection with any business, trade, or occupation of the word ""Anzac"" or of any other word that so closely resembles the word ""Anzac"" as to be likely to deceive or mislead any person.
+*   (1) The Governor-General may from time to time, by Order in Council, prohibit, regulate, or control the use in connection with any business, trade, or occupation of the word Anzac or of any other word that so closely resembles the word Anzac as to be likely to deceive or mislead any person.

-    (2) Every person commits an offence against this Act who uses the word ""Anzac"" or any other word that so closely resembles the word ""Anzac"" as to be likely to deceive or mislead any person in contravention of any provision of an order made under subsection (1).
+    (2) Every person commits an offence against this Act who uses the word Anzac or any other word that so closely resembles the word Anzac as to be likely to deceive or mislead any person in contravention of any provision of an order made under subsection (1).

     (3) The notices specified in [Part C][75] of Schedule 2 shall be deemed for the purposes of this section to be orders made under subsection (1).

-##### 18 Unauthorised use of name ""Returned Services' Association""
+##### 18 Unauthorised use of name Returned Services' Association

 *   (1) Subject to subsection (3), every person commits an offence against this Act who causes any association (whether incorporated or unincorporated) to be formed---

-    *   (a) under the name, title, style, or designation of ""Returned Services' Association"" or any other name, title, style, or designation that includes those words or the words ""Returned Services""; or
+    *   (a) under the name, title, style, or designation of Returned Services' Association or any other name, title, style, or designation that includes those words or the words Returned Services; or

-    *   (b) under any name, title, style, or designation that contains the initials ""RSA"" if the use of that name is likely to lead any person to believe that the association consists of returned servicemen.
+    *   (b) under any name, title, style, or designation that contains the initials RSA if the use of that name is likely to lead any person to believe that the association consists of returned servicemen.

     (2) Every association (whether incorporated or unincorporated) commits an offence against this Act which carries on its activities under any name, title, style, or designation referred to in paragraph (a) or paragraph (b) of subsection (1).